Finaps/EventSourcing/README.md

 // The Projection factory is responsible for creating a Projection every time the Aggregate is persisted public class BankAccountProjectionFactory : ProjectionFactory<BankAccount, BankAccountProjection>
 {
-    // This particular projection could be used for an overview page
+    // This particular projection could be used for e.g. an overview page
-    // We left out the balance (privacy) and made the name uppercase
+    // We left out 'Balance' (privacy reasons) and made 'Name' uppercase
     // Any transformation could be done here, e.g. to make frontend consumption easier/faster protected override BankAccountProjection CreateProjection(BankAccount aggregate) => new BankAccountProjection() {